exploringfinance/AWS_RShiny_wAPI/README.md

 AWS has incredible documentation across the website and includes how to [Launch an Amazon EC2 Instance](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-1-launch-instance.html).

 Once you [create an AWS account](https://portal.aws.amazon.com/billing/signup), you can quickly launch an EC2 server from the [dashboard](https://console.aws.amazon.com/ec2/v2/home).
 Rstudio does have an AMI that already has RStudio Server already installed, but this will start with a clean install of Ubuntu.
-From AWS eC2 dashbord:
+From AWS eC2 dashboard:

 * Click Launch Instance
 * Select Ubuntu Server 20.04 LTS (about 6-10 options down)
   * Make sure to keep the default x86 because the ARM chips do not work with Rstudio Server
-* Start by using t3a.small to handle all the installations
+* Start by using at least t3a.micro to handle all the installations, but a t3a.small or t3a.medium will speed things up.
+You can then revert back to a micro.
-  * After the installs, you can switch back to the free tier (t2.micro)
+  * The free tier (t2.micro) is unable to handle all the installations and server hosting
+  * Do not use a t4 server.
+These are only offered in ARM which do not work with Rstudio
 * Click Review and Launch
   * We will revisit the Security Groups later, so don't change anything here
   * I would increase the storage size up to 10 gbs to account for Docker